Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Introduction

-Let us first demonstrate the effects of resource pooling for the most basic multi-server queueing model, the $M/M/s$ queue.
+\textbf{Effects of resource pooling.} Let us first demonstrate the effects of resource pooling for the most basic multi-server queueing model, the $M/M/s$ queue.
 This model assumes that jobs arrive according to a Poisson process, that their service times form an i.i.d.~sequence of exponential random variables, and that jobs are processed in order of arrival by one of the $s$ parallel servers.
 Delayed jobs are temporarily stored in an infinite-sized buffer.
 The three parameters that characterize this model are: the arrival rate $\lambda$, the mean processing time $1/\mu$ and the number of servers $s$.
 We denote the number of jobs in the system at time $t$ by $Q(t)$.
 The process $(Q(t))_{t \geq 0}$ is a continuous-time Markov chain with state space $\{0, 1, 2,\ldots\}$.
 The birth rate $\lambda$ is constant and the death rate is $\mu\cdot\min\{k,s\}$ when there are $k$ jobs in the system.
-Without loss of generality we shall henceforth set $\mu=1$.
+Observe now that we can change the time scale by considering the process $(Q(t\mu ))_{t \geq 0}$, so that a busy server completes one job per unit of time.
+This allows us to consider the case $\mu=1$ without loss of generality.

 To illustrate the operational benefits of sharing resources, we compare a system of $s$ separate $M/M/1$ queues, each serving a Poisson arrival stream with rate $\lambda<1$, against one $M/M/s$ queue with arrival rate $\lambda s$.
 The two systems thus face the same workload $\lambda$ per server.
 We now fix the value of $\lambda$ and vary $s$.
 Obviously, the delay and queue length distribution in the first scenario with parallel servers are unaffected by the parameter $s$, since there is no interaction between the single-server queues.
 This lack of coordination tolerates an event of having an idle server, while the total number of jobs in the system exceeds $s$, therefore wasting resource capacity.
 Such an event cannot happen in the many-server scenario, due to the central queue.
 This central coordination improves the Quality-of-Service (QoS).
-Indeed Figure \ref{fig:waiting_time_pooling} shows that the reduction in mean delay and delay probability can be substantial.
+Indeed Figure \ref{fig:waiting_time_pooling} shows that the reduction in mean delay and delay probability can be substantial. \\

-The Quality-and-Efficiency driven (QED) regime is a form of resource pooling that goes beyond the typical objective of improving performance by joining forces.
+\textbf{QED regime.} The Quality-and-Efficiency driven (QED) regime is a form of resource pooling that goes beyond the typical objective of improving performance by joining forces.
 For the $M/M/s$ queue, the QED regime is best explained in terms of the square-root rule

 which prescribes how to size capacity as a function of the offered load.
 Notice that the number of servers $s$ is taken equal to the sum of the mean load $\lambda$ and an additional term $\beta\sqrt{\lambda}$ that is of the same order as the natural load fluctuations of the arrival process (so of the order $\sqrt{\lambda}$).
 Observe that capacity increases with $\beta$, where we note that the free parameter $\beta$ can take any positive value.
 The QED regime assumes the coupling between $\lambda$ and $s$ as in \eqref{beta} and then lets both $s$ and $\lambda$ become large.
 This not only increases the scale of operation, but also lets the load per server $\rho = \l/s \sim 1-\beta / \sqrt\l$ approach 1 as $s$ (and $\l$) become(s) large.
 Now instead of diving immediately into the mathematical details, we shall first demonstrate the QED regime, or the capacity-sizing rule \eqref{beta}, by investigating typical sample paths of the queue length process $Q = (Q(t))_{t\geq 0}$ for increasing values of $\lambda$.